Frank Daniel Gerber: Career

-Gerber had a granddaughter named Sally, born in 1927, who was sickly.
-Her mother Dorothy, wife of Daniel, would make by hand a diet of strained fruits and vegetables for her as a pediatrician had recommended.
-After getting tired of this she suggested to her husband that if his company could make tomato puree perhaps they could make strained peas.
+Gerber had a sickly granddaughter named Sally, born in 1927.
+Her mother Dorothy (Daniel's wife) would strain fruits and vegetables for her by hand as a pediatrician had recommended.
+After getting tired of this, she suggested to her husband Daniel that if his company could make tomato puree, perhaps they could make strained peas.

 Daniel then suggested to his father that they should look into making baby food.
 Gerber experimented with test batches of strained baby food on baby Sally and other babies in the summer of 1927.
 Gerber also researched marketing possibilities.

 Gerber began selling baby food through the canning company in 1928, using the "Gerber Baby" as their logo symbol.
 The baby food was sold at fifteen cents each, much less than similar foods which were purchased through drug stores for forty to sixty cents.

 Some twelve years later the baby food line was outselling the adult canned food products.
 The name was changed to Gerber Products Company in 1941, and in 1943 Gerber stopped making canned foods for adults.